Stat184-Fall2024/Course_Project_Guidelines/README.md

   - [ ] There should be at must be at least one Pull Request that resulted in a successful merging of two branches.
   - [ ] One team member should create the Pull Request while a *different* team member should review and complete the Pull Request.
   - [ ] Ensure that your instructor has access to your repo.
+  - [ ] __Optional:__ Use the repo's Issues system to track and address any problems, core tasks, etc.
 - [ ] All code should be written according to a Style Guide of your choice.
 List this Style Guide as a code comment in your first code chunk.
   - __Possible Style Guides:__ There are several different coding Style Guides you can follow; here are a few.
 [The BOAST Style Guide](https://educationshinyappteam.github.io/Style_Guide/coding.html), [The Tidyverse Style Guide](https://style.tidyverse.org/), [Google's R Style Guide](https://google.github.io/styleguide/Rguide.html)
 - [ ] Sign up for your Work-in-Progress Presentation